reolingovender/cos801_project/README.md

 ## **Contributing**
 Contributions are welcome!
 Please fork the repository, create a feature branch, and submit a pull request.
 For major changes, open an issue to discuss your proposed changes.

----

-## **License**
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

----

-This `README.md` provides a clear and organized overview of the project, making it easy for collaborators and users to understand and work with your repository.